ThatTonybo/Revolt-Discord-Theme/README.md

 # Revolt Discord Theme
 A theme that aims to skin Revolt to look as close as possible to Discord

+> **Temporary Disclaimer:** The most recent client update has forced most theme changes to break.
+We (contributors and myself) are working to fix these as soon as possible.

 <img src="https://i.imgur.com/gX1IniB.png" />

 ## Install